This post may contain affiliate links.

 From the Old Town of Lyon (or anywhere else in the city) you can hardly miss the large hill looming overhead.
 This is Fourvière Hill, the ‘Praying Hill,’ so called because of the mammoth basilica that sits on top of it.

-Back in 43 BCE, Fourvière was the Roman settlement of Lugdunum.
 The mighty (and mighty impressive) Basilica Notre-Dame de Fourvière built in the 1800s, was erected over the site of the old Roman forum.

-The Metallic Tower of Fourvière
+9. Give a Glance to the Metallic Tower of Fourvière

-While you’re up on Fourvière Hill, in addition to Roman ruins and the basilica, you may notice the Eiffel Tower.
 Only in Lyon it’s called the Tour Métallique de Fourvière, the Metallic Tower of Fourvière, and was built three years after the real Eiffel Tower.

 Because it’s perched high on the hill it is, according to the good people of Lyon, higher than the Eiffel Tower at 372 metres.
 (Even though it’s actually 85.9 metres tall.)

-It’s while walking down Fourvière Hill that I learned my husband is attractive.
+It’s while walking down Fourvière Hill I learned my husband is attractive.
 (I mean, obviously I suspected it before, but I thought it might have been just my opinion.)
-I learned he was attractive because an American girl kept giving him the eye all the way down the hill (until I finally managed to lose her).

 After that incident I kept an eagle eye out, and to my great indignation I noticed that many women in Lyon were giving my husband the whole double glance thing.
-As you can imagine, once I pointed it out my husband began to really like Lyon.

 Until the boat cruise.

-River cruises in Lyon
+11. River Cruises in Lyon

-Depending on who you ask, taking a river cruise can be a delightful way to explore Lyon or the worst tourist outing ever.
-So listen and learn.
-It was a brilliantly sunny day when Mark and I boarded the boat, and seats were filling up fast.
 I didn’t see two seats together so I grabbed an aisle seat near the front of the boat and motioned frantically at Mark to take the opposite aisle seat one row behind.

-To this day Mark swears he didn’t bypass the seat just because I told him to sit there.
-Whatever his reasoning he waltzed on by and I lost him in the crush of sightseers.
-As the boat sailed off I was able to catch the fresh breeze from the open door at the front of the boat, listen to the commentary and hop up to go to the outside deck at the back of the boat.
+As the boat sailed off I was able to catch the fresh breeze from the open door at the front of the boat, listen to the commentary and hop up to go to the outside deck at the back.

 The sun was pouring in through the windows, the rays seemed to be focused directly on him.
-Sweat was beading his forehead, and he gave me the most forlorn look you can imagine on a 6’3″ tall man.
-My initial reaction was pity.
-Then I thought back to the foam incident and felt a wee bit of satisfaction telling him afterwards, “You’re so dumb.”
+Sweat was dripping down his forehead, and he gave me the most forlorn look you can imagine on a 6’3″ tall man.

 Travel guide for Lyon